 And that’s exactly what I recommend for you.
 To live closer to your best, rather than your worst.
 Remember what (Nike co-founder) Bill Bowerman said, “If you have a body, you’re an athlete.”
-I believe in this statement one-hundred percent.
+I believe in that statement one-hundred percent.

 Eye Healthy Exercise Benefits:

 Just like most of your body’s main organs (brain, lungs, heart), your eyes are affected by the way you take care of yourself.
-Obesity (or just being out-of-shape) can lead to complications such as hypertension, high cholesterol, diabetes, or even cancer.
+Obesity (or just being out-of-shape) can lead to complications such as hypertension, high cholesterol, diabetes or even cancer.
 Eye related issues are no exception to the rule.